Sheet Music & Tablatures

 Guitarists usually play by heart, lutenists from tablature.
 The reason for this is that the tablature shows the player directly where to place his fingers on the instrument without any additional auxiliary signs.
 Playing from tablature not only opens the door to an immeasurable treasure house of original sources, but also frees you from the slavish attachment to a single tuning.
 Lute tablatures may look complicated at first glance, but they are very simple and can be learned in just a few days.
 If you purchase a Liuto forte, we will provide you with instructions on how to do this free of charge.

-Transcriptions as well as new editions and reprints of tablatures can be conveniently ordered from the internet or from dealers like Rainer Luckhardt, owner of Seicento Music Publishers.
-He will also be happy to advise you on introductory literature and the repertoire for all lute instruments:
+Transcriptions of lute music in sheet music as well as new editions and reprints of tablatures can be ordered conveniently from Rainer Luckhardt, owner of Seicento-Musikverlag.
+He will also be happy to advise you on introductory literature and repertoire for all lute instruments:

 Transcriptions of works for d minor lute to the six-string guitar are usually made by transposition into higher registers.
 This not only leads to unnecessary technical difficulties, but also often distorts the sound of the original beyond recognition.